charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Outcome: MVP to launch into marketplace

-**Clearly want cloud-based solution**
-- Why was this not originally built on the cloud/with "box" around services?
-	- Was use proprietary at first?

 **Why did you choose to create OptiPro as a software solution to sell to other companies?**
 - Will this compete with other SAAS platform solutions in your industry?
-- Any difficulties with adapting to certain machinery or issues selling to companies with proprietary IIOT SAAS?
-What is the plan to set this application apart?
+- Any difficulties with adapting to certain machinery or issues selling to companies with proprietary IIOT SAAS or is this not really a problem?
+What sets this application apart?
 - Market analysis?

 **What's the scope of this first endeavor?
 Timeline?**